 The thought of preparing for after you're gone can be intimidating and scary, but it doesn't have to be.
 Planning for these events will ensure legalities are in place to take care of your spouse, children, and assets.
-At the Law Offices of Christopher Martens, we help families plan their estate and emphasize the importance of considering a health care directive.
+At the Martens & Brusseau Law Corporation, we help families plan their estate and emphasize the importance of considering a health care directive.
 Having one will make things less stressful for you and your loved ones should you become ill or sustain a serious injury.

 Types of Health Care Directives

 There are a few different types of health care directives to consider.
 The variances will determine who you can appoint to make decisions for you, what types of treatment you may request or deny, and how you can or cannot change or revoke your health care directive.

 - Living Will: A living will is a legal declaration of your healthcare wishes without appointing a power of attorney.

 - Advanced Health Care Directive: An advanced health care directive is the combination of a living will and a power of attorney, where you appoint someone to make decisions on your behalf should you become incapacitated.

 - Health Care Agent: Also known as a patient advocate or health care representative, this is the person you choose in power of attorney.
 You may add in specific details about what this person can and cannot do should you be unable to make decisions for yourself.
 A health care agent must be 18 years or older and exclude the following:

 - Someone employed in a health care facility where you are seeking treatment

 - Your physician, unless they are also your spouse or blood relative